labowitz/linmo/docs/reference.md

 This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `lineage_motif` project code.
+Use it as a reference for the technical implementation of the `linmo` project code.

-::: lineage_motif.resample
+::: linmo.resample
-::: lineage_motif.plot
+::: linmo.plot
-::: lineage_motif.simulate
+::: linmo.simulate